Paul Pettypiece logo Paul photo

 Paul at Wizard trainingDuring this time I also developed interests in personal development, health improvement, the environment and the opportunities of values-based business.
 I took several courses and camps with Harv Eker, founder of Peak Potentials, including Warrior and Wizard camps, Train the Trainer, Millionaire Mind Intensive, Life Directions and SuccessTracs.

 Early in 2005, I launched an internet business that combined my interests in website creation, design, the internet, community development, history and promotion of the region, called AbundanceNet.
-It is the parent business for a network of internet entities that include two netMagazines -- Springbrook-Waskasoo Life and Focus on the Red Deer Region -- as well as Abundance Creations for attractive, economical, purpose-driven website design.
+It is the parent business for a network of internet entities that include two netMagazines -- Springbrook-Waskasoo Life and Focus on the Red Deer Region -- as well as Central Alberta Websites for attractive, economical, purpose-driven website design.

 Paul with train locomotiveMy hobbies in the past included playing drums and guitar, stamp collecting, photography and transportation and urban planning.
 Presently, my primary hobbies include website development, personal development, geneology, transportation history and model railroading.